-The implementation of midwife-led care units may decrease costs and medical intervention rates.
+The implementation of midwife-led care units may decrease costs and medical intervention rates and may improve the satisfaction of women.
 Results of the study can be applied for the decision-making of allocating resources and may be helpful for health care insurance, health care providers and consumers.

 The results may also support the diversity in maternity care and expand the knowledge about women's perceptions.
-To focus more on efficiency and health-related quality of life results contemporaneous research is conducted.
-The cost-benefit analysis is attended by a cost-effectiveness analysis as well as a cost-utility analysis.